emreyilmaz00/emreyilmaz00.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    Airfoil Shape Generation by GAN with Epochs
+    Airfoil Shape Generation by the generator in GAN Framework Shown at Different Epochs
 </div>